Hemp will hog attention as we study fiber and grain

 The industrial hemp project called Agronomic Influences on Fiber & Grain builds on a previous hemp project led by Dr. Jan Slaski at InnoTech Alberta.
 These trials were built on the knowledge we gained from the first projects and on questions that arose the first time around.

-This project will combine seeding rate and seeding date trials that were separate in the first project.
+The industrial hemp project combines seeding rate and seeding date trials that were separate in the first project.
 The fertility trial is to see if we can optimize yield and timing.
 In the Perfectly Placed hemp trial we will look at safe rates of liquid P and compare a precision planter to an air drill in another trial.

 The project had three trials grown in three locations each in 2019, for a total of nine trials.
 Farming Smarter in Lethbridge, InnoTech in Vegreville and SARDA in Falher, AB grew hemp fertility trials (20 treatments), rate x date trials (18 treatments) and variety trials (15 treat ments) for a total of 636 plots.
 During the season, technicians collected data on emergence, flowering and maturity, heights, male/female ratio, fibre yield and grain yield.